-One of my first finds in Kaimuki was Tamura’s and I’ve been an evangelist for it ever since.
-This wine shop has multiple locations but the Tamura’s Waialae location, with a serious wine collection, tons of craft beer, artisanal liquor, and some of the best poke around, is by far my favorite.
-Oh, and, don’t forget to get some of their boiled peanuts!
+One of my first finds in Kaimuki was Tamura’s; I’ve been an evangelist for it ever since.
+This wine shop has multiple locations, but Tamura’s Waialae location, with a serious wine collection, tons of craft beer, artisanal liquor, and some of the best pokes around, is my favorite.
+Oh, and don’t forget to get some of their boiled peanuts!

 This little boutique has a mix of vintage, beach-chic items from barware to paper goods.
 Peek in to pick up a souvenir or buy a gift for yourself!

-If you’re a fabric nerd like me, then you’ll love Kaimuki Dry Goods as it carries everything from Aloha shirt prints to Japanese fabrics.
-And, even if you aren’t into, it, it’s worth popping in just to get a peek.
+If you’re a fabric nerd like me, then you’ll love Kaimuki Dry Goods, as it carries everything from Aloha shirt prints to Japanese fabrics.
+And, even if you aren’t into it, it’s worth popping in to get a peek.

 Where Else To Visit Near Kaimuki

-I really like to walk from Kaimuki to Diamond Head Grill then keep walking to picnic in Kapiolani Park or at Sans Souci Beach.
+I like walking from Kaimuki to Diamond Head Grill and then walking to a picnic in Kapiolani Park or at Sans Souci Beach.
 But the real reason I go to Diamond Head Grill is the food.

 They have a slightly healthier take on plate lunch (salmon with brown rice), their Iced Tea is so delicious I took to reverse engineering it, and they respectable versions of some of my favorite local desserts such as Coconut Cream Pie, Sweet Potato Pie, Butter Mochi, and Pumpkin Crunch.